San Jose Sharks Logo

 San Jose Sharks Logo History

-The famous shark and club logo has been in use since 1991.
+The famous shark-and-club logo has been used since 1991.
 It has changed several times as artists experimented with colors and shapes to make the drawing more realistic.
-However, they did not manage to get far from the cartoon design: they could add the proportionality icon, which was lacking in the first versions.
+However, they couldn’t stray far from the cartoonish design: they added a proportionality marker missing in the first versions.

 What is San Jose Sharks?

-The San Jose Sharks are a team from the National Hockey League that debuted in the 1991-1992 season.
-It is the first NHL franchise based in the Bay Area since the command Bay Area Seals moved there.
-She leases the SAP Center at San Jose and participates in the Pacific Division.
+The San Jose Sharks are a National Hockey League team that debuted in the 1991-1992 season.
+They are the first NHL franchise based in the Bay Area since the Bay Area Seals moved there.
+The team rents the SAP Center in San Jose and participates in the Pacific Division.

 1991 – 1998